ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/schedule-data-abstraction.md

 ### Technical Question

-- How can I use Python's scoping rules and principle of abstraction to create modularized and/or higher-order functions that are easy to understand, implement, test, and maintain?
+- How can I use Python's scoping rules and the principle of abstraction to create modularized and/or higher-order functions that are easy to understand, implement, test, and maintain?

 ### Reading Assignments